 Attendance according to Utah Code Ann. §53A-11-101.5, clearly states, “Every parent, guardian, or another person having control of any minor between six and eighteen years of age, shall be required to send such a minor to a public or regularly established private school during the regular established school year.”
 In compliance with these laws, students are to be in attendance unless they are excused due to illness, injury, family emergency, or extenuating circumstances.

-When a student is absent, a parent or guardian must contact the school in person, by note, or by phone (402-6206) to clear the absence within two business days of when the absence occurred.
+When a student is absent, a parent or guardian must contact the school in person, by note, or by phone (801-402-6206) to clear the absence within two school days of when the absence occurred.
 The district messaging system will notify parents and guardians of the absence.

 Long Term Absence

-If a student arrives at school more than five minutes late, they must check-in at the attendance window.
-If a student misses more than 20 minutes of class time, it will be considered an absence, rather than a tardy, and the student will need to have their absence cleared by a parent or guardian.
+If a student arrives at school after the doors are locked, they must check-in at the attendance window.
+When a student misses more than 20 minutes of class time, it will be considered an absence, rather than a tardy, and the student will need to have their absence cleared by a parent or guardian.

 A student must officially checkout in the office if he or she is going to leave school before the end of the school day.
-For student safety, parents or guardians must show identification when checking out their students.
+For student safety, parents or guardians will either use the iPad in the vestibule to log on to their myDSD guardian account or come into the office to show identification before students will be allowed to leave.
 The school cannot release students from school to anyone but the legal guardian or adult designated by the guardian on the Student Demographic Form.
 No student will be allowed to leave school without the proper clearance from a parent or guardian.
 To speed up the check-out process a note may be given to the student’s teacher indicating what time the student should go to the check-out window to meet their parent or guardian.

-Bus Eligibility: To find out if a student is eligible for busing, please log on to your my.DSD account and log-in as the guardian.
-Select “Tools” and then select “Bus/Transportation Information”.
+To find out if a student is eligible for busing, please log on to your myDSD account and log-in as the guardian.
+Select “Tools” and then select “Bus/Transportation Information.”
 Busing information should be available within a week prior to the beginning of the school year.
 Students who are not bus eligible will not receive a bus pass.